Naqsh-E Jahan, Iran

 Naqsh-e Jahan: Isfahan’s Central Square and What Surrounds It

-Naqsh-e Jahan means “image of the world” in Farsi, and Shah Abbas I, who ordered its construction around 1598, was not underestimating.
-The square measures 512 metres long and 163 metres wide - the second-largest public square on earth after Tiananmen - and it is enclosed on all four sides by monuments from the peak of Safavid power.
+Naqsh-e Jahan means “image of the world” in Farsi, and Shah Abbas I, who ordered the construction around 1598, was not understating his intentions.
+The square measures 512 metres long and 163 metres wide, the second-largest public square in the world after Tiananmen, enclosed on all four sides by monuments from the peak of Safavid power.
 The Imam Mosque to the south, the Sheikh Lotfallah Mosque to the east, the Ali Qapu Palace to the west, and the Qeysarieh Bazaar gate to the north.
-You stand in the middle and rotate slowly, and each direction presents a building that would be the centrepiece of any other city in the world.
+Stand in the centre and rotate slowly: each direction presents a building that would be the centrepiece of any other city in the world.

 The Imam Mosque

 Construction began in 1611.
-The mosque’s entrance portal on the square is angled slightly off the square’s axis so that the mihrab inside faces Mecca - a technical solution that required the entryway to turn 45 degrees once you pass through the main gate.
-The transition from the portal to the courtyard is one of the better architectural surprises in a country full of them.
+The entrance portal on the square is angled slightly off the square’s axis so the mihrab inside faces Mecca; the transition from the square’s geometry to the mosque’s requires the entryway to turn 45 degrees.
+Walking through the portal, you arrive in the courtyard aligned differently from where you entered.
+This is one of the better architectural surprises in a country full of them.

-The tile work inside is predominantly turquoise and ultramarine blue on cream, in patterns that continue across every surface without visible interruption.
+The tile work is predominantly turquoise and ultramarine blue on cream, in patterns that continue across every surface without visible interruption.
 The dome reaches 54 metres.
-The acoustics in the main prayer hall were designed so that a single handclap near the mihrab produces seven echoes - stand in the correct spot and try it.
-Admission is approximately 300,000 rials (around $1.50 USD at current rates).
-Opening hours are roughly 09:00-12:00 and 14:00-dusk; closed during Friday prayers.
+The acoustics in the main prayer hall were designed so a single handclap near the mihrab produces seven echoes.
+Stand in the correct spot and try it; it works.
+Admission approximately 300,000 rials.

 Sheikh Lotfallah Mosque

-Shah Abbas built this mosque privately for his father-in-law, a theologian, and for his own household’s use - which is why it has no minarets and no large courtyard.
-The exterior dome is a pale cream that shifts colour through the day as the light angle changes, going from near-white at noon to amber-pink at sunset.
+Shah Abbas built this privately for his father-in-law and for his household’s use, which is why it has no minarets and no large courtyard.
+The exterior dome is pale cream and shifts colour through the day, going from near-white at noon to amber-pink at sunset.
 This is the most photographed building on the square.

-Inside, the dome interior is lined with an intricate medallion pattern that draws the eye up toward a central sun motif.
-The light enters through latticed windows and the effect changes every hour.
-Keep your expectations calibrated: it’s a smaller interior than the Imam Mosque, and the combination of that scale with the concentrated decoration is exactly the point.
+Inside, the dome interior is covered in an intricate medallion pattern that draws the eye upward to a central sun motif.
+Light enters through latticed windows and the effect changes every hour.
+The interior scale is smaller than the Imam Mosque; the concentrated decoration in that smaller volume is exactly the point.
 Admission around 200,000 rials.

 Ali Qapu Palace

-The six-storey palace served as both the formal entry gateway to the royal gardens behind and as a grandstand from which the Shah watched polo matches played on the square below.
+The six-storey palace served as formal gateway to the royal gardens and as a grandstand from which the Shah watched polo on the square below.
 The polo goalposts are still visible at the square’s ends.

-The music room on the top floor has the most unusual interior in Isfahan: the walls and ceiling are covered in deep niches cut in the shapes of vases, vessels, and bottles - an acoustically functional design that also happens to look extraordinary.
-The plaster is pale and the niches cast sharp shadows.
-This room was genuinely used for concerts and the design predates modern acoustic engineering by 400 years.
-The views from the top floor terrace over the square and the city are the best available without climbing a minaret.
+The music room on the top floor has walls and ceiling covered in deep niches cut in the shapes of vases and vessels, an acoustically functional design that also happens to look extraordinary.
+This room was genuinely used for concerts; the design predates modern acoustic engineering by 400 years.
+The views from the terrace over the square and the city are the best available without climbing a minaret.
 Admission around 250,000 rials.

 Where to Eat

-Bastani Traditional Restaurant in the Qeysarieh bazaar has been operating for decades in a two-floor space with alcoves and coloured glass windows.
-It serves ash-e reshteh (herb and noodle soup), fesenjan (chicken or duck in walnut and pomegranate sauce), and Isfahan-specific beryani - a dish of ground lamb lung and meat seasoned with fenugreek and cinnamon that is unique to this city and genuinely worth ordering once.
-Meals cost 500,000-900,000 rials per person.
+Bastani Traditional Restaurant in the Qeysarieh bazaar serves ash-e reshteh (herb and noodle soup), fesenjan (chicken or duck in walnut and pomegranate sauce), and Isfahan-specific beryani, ground lamb with fenugreek and cinnamon unique to this city.
+Meals 500,000-900,000 rials.

-The best light for photography on the square is morning for the Imam Mosque facade (which faces east) and the late afternoon for the Sheikh Lotfallah dome, which turns its best colour in the hour before sunset.
+The best light for photography: morning for the Imam Mosque facade (facing east), late afternoon for the Sheikh Lotfallah dome, which turns amber-pink in the hour before sunset.